 The Email output in ArcGIS Velocity allows you to send an email through an externally accessible SMTP server.
 The subject and message body of the email can be configured to use attribute values.
 An email will be sent for each output feature sent to the output.

 - An analyst configures a real-time analytic to filter events ingested by a feed and sends an email for any features that meet the filter criteria.

 - After performing analysis in a big data analytic, a researcher wants to summarize attributes of the results and send the resulting information in an email.

 - The SMTP server must be externally accessible on the internet.

 - When using the Email output, it is important to understand the velocity of the data.
 Each record sent to the output will generate a separate email.
 This could quickly overload the capacity or rate limiting settings of an SMTP server.
-The recommended best practice is to use the Email output for incidents expected to occur infrequently.
+As a best practice, do not configure the Email output to send more messages than your SMTP server can handle.

 The SMTP server that will send the email—for example: